cmeiklejohn/cmeiklejohn.github.io/_posts/2013-06-11-distributed-data-structures.markdown

     (ClockMap.map2 Clock_compare c1 c2) (ClockMap.map2 Clock_true c1 c2).
 {% endhighlight %}

-So, now we can begin provig aspects about `G-Counters`.
+So, now we can begin proving aspects about `G-Counters`.

 First, let's prove that merge is commutative.